 2. Reducing Environmental Impact

-Going forward, we will keep working to achieve our medium- to long-term voluntary management targets in the fields of air, water, soil, and waste, focusing our response on production sites.
+Going forward, we will keep working to achieve our medium- to long-term voluntary management targets in the fields of air, water, soil, and waste, focusing our response on production bases.

-The president and the executive officers in charge of Responsible Care serve as the coordinators of the Environment and Safety Group of the Responsible Care Department.
+The president and the executive officers in charge of Responsible Care serve as the coordinators of the Environment and Climate Change Action Group of the Responsible Care Department.
 This group is responsible for matters related to environmental protection for the Company as a whole and supports the environmental protection activities of Group companies.

-Our worksites (head offices, Works, research laboratories) have established sections in charge of environmental protection operations, appointed coordinators, and execute specific duties.
-Regarding the execution of duties, the corporate department (Responsible Care Department) formulates Company-wide annual policies and Company-wide medium-term (three-year) policies every fiscal year.
-Then each worksite, in light of these policies and in consideration of its own characteristics and regional situation, formulates an action policy and launches specific activities from the new fiscal year.
+Our worksites (head offices, Works, research laboratories) have established sections in charge of environmental protection operations, appointed coordinators and managers, and execute specific duties.
+Regarding the execution of duties, the corporate department (Responsible Care Department) formulates Company-wide annual policies and Company-wide medium-term (three-year) policies.
+Then each worksite, in light of these policies and in consideration of its own characteristics and regional situation, formulates an action policy and undertakes specific activities from the new fiscal year.

 Goals and Results

-Goal not achieved:○ Goal achieved or steadily progressing:△
+Goal achieved or steadily progressing:○ Goal not achieved:△

 Note: Further details are provided in the supplementary data

-*1 Voluntary management targets that are stricter than the criteria of relevant laws and regulations, including agreements reached with local authorities.
+*1 Voluntary management targets that are stricter than the mandated levels and criteria of relevant laws and regulations, including agreements reached with local authorities.

 *2 Keep hazardous materials strictly within Company premises: Controlled on the premises.